Illinois Motorcycle Accident Laws, Lawsuit, And Settlements

 Get Antilock Brakes

-Antilock brakes is a smart investment.
-Consumer reports shows that motorcycles equipped with antilock brakes were 37% less likely to be involved in a fatal crash than motorcycles without brakes.
+Antilock brakes are a smart investment.
+Consumer reports show that motorcycles equipped with antilock brakes were 37% less likely to be involved in a fatal crash than motorcycles without brakes.

 Wear A Helmet

-Illinois is one of the few states that does not mandate motorcyclist wear a helmets.
+Illinois is one of the few states that does not mandate motorcyclists to wear a helmet.
 That being said, head injury is a very common injury among motorcyclists.
 Helmets deteriorate over time, so you should replace your helmet at least every five years.